ldingemans/PredWES/README.md

 <h2>Running all models</h2>

 It is possible as well to run the nested cross-validation procedure on all models described in the paper on another dataset as well.
 Again, one should add the data in a feather file with three columns: one column should contain the HPO terms (the IDs) in a list, the second column the HPO terms (the names) in a list, and the third column the corresponding WES result.
-An example dataset (which is randomly generated using the `generate_data()`function in the `train_eval_model.py file`) is provided to illustrate this.
+An example dataset (which is randomly generated using the `generate_data()`function in the `evaluate_all_models.py file`) is provided to illustrate this.

-Next, run `train_eval_model.py` after replacing the `random_generated_hpo_terms.ftr` file with a real dataset or replacing the path in `train_eval_model.py`.
+Next, run `evaluate_all_models.py` after replacing the `random_generated_hpo_terms.ftr` file with a real dataset or replacing the path in `evaluate_all_models.py`.
 This will evaluate train not only the Finnish Horseshoe model, but all other models described in the paper as well on the data using the nested cross-validation approach.

-A table is generated and exported in both latex and csv with the results - similar to table 2 in the paper, the provide an easy overview of the performance of the different classifiers.
+All tables, figures, supplemental tables and supplemental figures are then generated as in the paper.

-Functions to generate the other figures and tables are not included in this repository, since the original patient data can not be supplied - and therefore these cannot be exactly reproduced.
-Of course, these functions are available on request, if one desires.
+Of course, the patient data used in the paper is not included, so when using the supplied (or your own) dataset, the resulting figures and tables will be different.